anewton1998/rdap_guide/src/protocol/json.md

 The JSON used in RDAP is defined in [RFC 9083](https://datatracker.ietf.org/doc/rfc9083/).
 This JSON is described in two broad categories, common data types and object classes.
-An object class defines registrations in a registry and they are definitions commonly found among those definitions are the common data types.
+An object class defines registrations in a registry, and they are definitions commonly found among those definitions are the common data types.

 [RFC 9083](https://datatracker.ietf.org/doc/rfc9083/) also defines arrays for the